qalmaqihir/FinalProjectJavafx/README.md

 ## List of features yet to implement
 * Using Decimal numbers.
 * Can be improved by adding other functions like sqrt, log, abs, square and power functions.
+* The trig functions are casted to integers, to use the Evaluate class to evaluate every operation.
+=> if for eah trig function we write an individual function than this can be avoided.

+Credits: The Evlauate Class is taken form [GeeksforGeeks](https://www.geeksforgeeks.org/expression-evaluation/).

  ## ScreenShots
  ![](img/Screenshot%20from%202020-12-26%2006-08-06.png)